TashaPenwellHockingCollege/Snapchat-Training/MobileGaming20210521.md

   * Bring value propositions to life to build awareness and drive action
   * build lens like a funnel
        -learn about it first then take action to install/play
-  * keep triggers simple and don't ask audience to do too much
+  * keep triggers simple and don't ask to do too much
   * Test and learn to apply to next campaign